ELCI-Linux/Confidanz/README.md

 # Confidanz
-Install Vid Conferancing software using Confidanz
+Install Audio and Video Conferancing software using Confidanz

 Confidanz can be used to install a variety of video conferancing tools.